 Endometriomas are formed by endometriosis implants on the ovary.
 Endometriosis is displacement of endometrial glands from inside the uterus to the internal pelvic cavity and organs.
 Once these glands land on the ovary and are stimulated during each menstrual cycle by the estrogen from the ovaries, they grow and produce bloody ovarian cysts.
 We call these endometriomas.
 This condition typically causes pain prior to menses and gets progressively worse with age.
 In severe cases patients visit emergency rooms frequently for pain management.
 Also, many women with chronic pelvic pain suffer from endometriosis.
 Endometriosis may also scar internal reproductive organs causing fertility problems.
 Endometrioma can be seen on ultrasound however endometriosis can only be diagnosed by evaluation of the internal abdominal cavity using a special surgical instrument called laparoscope.
 This operation is done through a small umbilical incision under general anesthesia.
 Because of my expertise in laparoscopic surgery endometriosis treatment has become a large part of my practice.

 Dermoids, are primarily diagnosed in young women and originate from undifferentiated cells in the ovary.
-After puberty these cells multiply and become hair, skin, bone, and other tissue with in the ovary.
+After puberty these cells multiply and become hair, skin, bone, and other tissue within the ovary.
 Dermoid cysts are surgically removed once they grow and cause pain, usually through laparoscopy.

 Borderline and cancerous cysts of the ovary are rapidly growing and sometimes invasive tumors that are difficult to diagnose in early stages.
 The rate of ovarian cancer is 1/3200 women and it is more common after menopause.
-Women with history of breast and ovarian cancer are at increased risk.
+Women with a history of breast and ovarian cancer are at increased risk.
 Genetic testing in women with a strong family history is recommended to determine their risk level.
-In women determined to be at high risk of cancer close observation and prophylactic surgery has been helpful in preventing occurrence of cancer.
-No method of screening for early diagnosis of ovarian cancer in general population has been identified.
+In women determined to be at high risk of cancer close observation and prophylactic surgery has been helpful in preventing the occurrence of cancer.
+No method of screening for early diagnosis of ovarian cancer in the general population has been identified.

 Ovarian cysts are common and varied.
 Early diagnosis and treatment are crucial in avoiding medical issues in later years.
 A complete medical history, pelvic exam, pelvic ultrasound, and blood test are all simple first steps.
 So, visit your gynecologist.